DavidBraswell/field-equipment-tracker/README.md

 - View all active job sites
 - Assign an asset to a job site via modal
 - Return a deployed asset back to available
+- Delete an unassigned asset from the table
 - Status badges update in real time after each action

 ---